 1. “What does it do?”

 First question your boss might ask you when they hear about UEPs is “what does it do?”
-In order to answer that, let’s take a look at where user engagement platforms came from.
+In order to answer that, let’s take a look at where customer engagement tools came from.

 In a nutshell, user engagement platforms aim to get the right message to the right people at the right time.
 Some do this through proximity marketing, others through targeted advertising, but there are many ways to do it.